Mastery-based Learning

 Mastery-based Learning (MBL) is an instructional approach designed to help students learn deeply and effectively.
 It is sometimes referred to as “competency-based education.”
 Learning environments using MBL have these in common:

-• Students receive rapid, differentiated support based on their individual learning needs; and
+• Students receive timely, differentiated support based on their individual learning needs;

 At its core, MBL is personalized learning.
 MBL honors students’ assets and cultural backgrounds and has been shown to help close opportunity and achievement gaps.